-This is a good refresher chapter, a primer as we hit the chronicles of Israel.
+This first chapter can be read as a sort of primer as we come to the chronicles of Israel.

-Ham wasn’t a nice guy, evidenced by his own father cursing him (or rather one of his sons, Canaan) after Ham dishonored his dad (1 v22).
+Ham doesn’t seem to have been a very nice person, evidenced by his own father cursing him (through his son, Canaan) after Ham dishonored his father (Genesis 9).

-In v25 Noah says, “Cursed be Canaan; a servant of servants shall he be to his brothers.”
+“Cursed be Caanan; a servant of servants shall he be to his brothers.”

-And the Amorites.
-In Numbers 21 we read that Israel wanted to pass through the land of Sihon on their way to the promised land, king of the Amorites.
-Sihon refused, and Israel soundly defeated him and took his cities (and lived in the land).
+In Numbers 21 we read that Israel wanted to pass through the land of Sihon on their way to the promised land.
+The king of the Amorites refused, and God gave Israel a great victory – They took the cities and lived in them for a time.

 There is a lot of information packed into even just a chapter full of genealogies!